Algebraic Geometry over $C^\infty$-rings

-Since each orbit of $\Z^2$ in $\R$ is dense in $\R$, ${\cal X}_\top$ has the indiscrete topology, that is, the only open sets are $\es$ and ${\cal X}_\top$.
-Thus ${\cal X}_\top$ is not homeomorphic to $X$ for any $C^\iy$-scheme $\uX=(X,\O_X)$, as each point of $X$ has an affine and hence Hausdorff open neighbourhood.
-Therefore $\cal X$ is not equivalent to $\bar\uX$ for any $C^\iy$-scheme $\uX$.
-So $\cal X$ is not Deligne--Mumford by Theorem \ref{ag8thm6}.
-Hence, $C^\iy$-stacks with finite stabilizer groups need not be Deligne--Mumford. \end{ex}
+Since each orbit of $\Z^2$ in $\R$ is dense in $\R$, $\cX_\top$ has the indiscrete topology, that is, the only open sets are $\es$ and $\cX_\top$.
+Thus $\cX_\top$ is not homeomorphic to $X$ for any $C^\iy$-scheme $\uX=(X,\O_X)$, as each point of $X$ has an affine and hence Hausdorff open neighbourhood.
+Therefore $\cX$ is not equivalent to $\bar\uX$ for any $C^\iy$-scheme $\uX$.
+So $\cX$ is not Deligne--Mumford by Theorem \ref{ag7thm7}.
+Hence, $C^\iy$-stacks with finite isotropy groups need not be Deligne--Mumford.\I{C-stack@$C^\iy$-stack!quotients $[ \uX/G]$|)}\I{quotient C-stack@quotient $C^\iy$-stack|)} \I{C-stack@$C^\iy$-stack!quotients $[ \uX/G]$!quotient 1-morphism|)} \I{quotient C-stack@quotient $C^\iy$-stack!1-morphism|)} \I{C-stack@$C^\iy$-stack!quotients $[ \uX/G]$!quotient 2-morphism|)}\I{quotient C-stack@quotient $C^\iy$-stack!2-morphism|)} \end{ex}